Jurager/teams/README.md

 Actions
 -------------------------------------------

-Actions are ready-made code that allows you to quickly start using the package.

-They can be invoked from `app/Actions/Teams` when their corresponding task is performed by the user.
-You can create or modify these actions as you need.

-Team
+Actions are pre-defined blocks of code provided by the package to facilitate common tasks and streamline development.
+These actions are located in the `app/Actions/Teams` directory and can be invoked when specific tasks are performed by users within your application.

+You can leverage these actions to quickly implement functionality without the need to write boilerplate code from scratch.
+Additionally, you have the flexibility to create or modify these actions according to your specific requirements.

+Feel free to explore the available actions and customize them as needed to suit your application's needs.
+By utilizing actions, you can expedite the development process and maintain a cleaner, more organized codebase.

+Teams
 -------------------------------------------
-Team can be accessed via `$user->team` it provides methods for inspecting the team's attributes and relations:
+A team can be accessed via `$user->team`, providing methods for inspecting the team's attributes and relations:

 ```php
 // Access the team's owner...